thnnx/Data_Roles_Analysis_SQL/README.md

-# Job Posting Analysis on Data Analyst Roles
+# Job Posting Analysis on Data Analyst Roles (2023)
 Analysis of job posting all over the world specifically related on data analyst roles (Data Analyst, Data Scientist, Data Engineer, etc..)

 ## Introduction
-Diving into the data job market, focusing on data analyst roles, this project explores top-paying jobs, in-demand skills, and where high demand meets high salary in data analytics.
+Diving into the data job market, focusing on data analyst roles demand in year 2023, this project explores top-paying jobs, in-demand skills, and where high demand meets high salary in data analytics.

 ## Background
 Fueled by the ambition to excel in the competitive data analyst job market, this project was created to identify the most in demand and sought-after data analyst skills, simplifying the job search process for others to find their ideal roles.